Covid-19 Relief Withdrawal

 What is the Covid-19 relief payment?

-Nambawan Super is working with the Government and Regulators to facilitate financial assistance for affected members who lose their employment directly due to Covid-19.
+Nambawan Super and the Government is facilitating financial assistance for affected members who lose their employment directly due to Covid-19.

-Members who become unemployed directly due to Covid-19 measures, will be eligible to apply for a one-off payment of 20% of their own contributions up to a maximum of K10,000.00.
+Members who become unemployed directly due to Covid-19 measures can apply for a one-off payment of 20% of their own contributions up to a maximum of K10,000.00.
 This amount would be tax-free to the member.

 Who will be eligible for Covid-19 relief payment?